ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

     * Origin Request Policy - configuration of security between Edge to Origin
 * Regional Edge Cache (Only 1 per region) - longer TTL, sits between Origin and Edge.
 Default 24 hours cached
 * File is removed when TTL expires
-* Low TTL is best for Dynamic Content
+* Low TTL is best for Dynamic Content.
+  * Versioning is suggested as well
 * TTL can be file-type specific
 * Cache-Control max-age=(seconds) = CF will go get the file from origin about duration
 * **Caching Based on Request Headers**